-Leeds Community Healthcare NHS Trust - carbon emissions (tCO2e) April 2022 to Dec 2022 the trend year on year is a rising amount of emissions, so even though a number of sustainable plans have already been introduced, the Trust will need to significantly increase the number and size of sustainability projects over the next five years to keep in line with the trajectory to be net zero by 2045.
+Following a similar pattern to last year, with quarter four end of year procurement and higher energy usage reflected in higher carbon emissions.
+Overall, the trend year on year is a rising amount of emissions, so even though a number of sustainable plans have already been introduced, the Trust will need to significantly increase the number and size of sustainability projects over the next five years to keep in line with the trajectory to be net zero by 2045.